JasperFx/lamar/README.md

-# lamar
+# Lamar (née BlueMilk)

-Fast Inversion of Control Tool and Sundry Items of Roslyn Chicanery
+*Fast Inversion of Control Tool and Sundry Items of Roslyn Chicanery*